dehpour/dehpour.github.io/_posts/2022-12-13-general-relativity.md

 title:  "General Relativity"
 category: notes
 ---
-Here I share own notes on general relativity which I learned in graduate courses. please report any errors found to [m.dehpour@protonmail.com][mail]
+Here I share own notes on general relativity which I learned in graduate courses. please report any errors found to me.

 Notice these notes are in Persian and handwritten.